Aranyani01/ZilliLOOT/README.md

 ZilliLoot is a unique and randomized adventurer gear generated and stored on chain.
 Stats, images, and other functionality are intentionally omitted for others to interpret.
 This is a text based adventure which would serve the basis of the original video game.
 Feel free to use ZilliLoot in any way you want.

 Three lists have been added: "items" , "descriptors" , "descriptors2" with 24 items each.
-These descriptors can be used   to create unique randomized gear for each person minting an nft using
+These descriptors can be used   to create unique randomized gear for each person minting an nft.
+This enables every person to carry their unique apparel to many games and virtual realities.

 24x24x24 = 13,824 unique items of a adventure gear can be minted using just this one contract!
 Some of the unique never seen before NFTs that can be minted using this contract includes: